markhoney/mark.honeychurch.org/docs/blog/skepticism/2018/11/04/jesus/index.md

 There was an earthquake later in the day, which has been claimed as evidence that God is not happy about the prayer change:

-> “Seems the Lord chose to remind Parliament who is in control with a big earthquake that caused them to suspend business”
+> "Seems the Lord chose to remind Parliament who is in control with a big earthquake that caused them to suspend business"

 - [Source](https://www.facebook.com/events/226692421389621/permalink/298162054242657/)